Salouo/reflective-actions-decision-assistant/README.md

 **`extract_revised_image.py`**: Extract scene images aligned with user utterances

 **`model_eval.py`**: Evaluate the performance of model by compute top-k accuracy of predicted actions

+## 🪨 Limitations
+1. Sometimes VLMs can not follow the output format given which makes it difficult to evaluate the models.
+2. The number of actions are fixed, which means that the assistant cannot perform well at other situations
+3. The information in images can not be fully utilized by VLMs, because the performance goes down when we add the \<image\> token in the prompt.

 ## 📢 Notification